custompro98/polymer-betrayers/README.md

 Look for an app to manage it for you.
 You find a few options, sure, but most are ugly and built on old frameworks.

 ###What's worse?
-Probaly not even open source.
+Probaly not even open source!

 ###How am I supposed to play my custom characters if I can't edit the source?
 Short answer: you can't.